 The entire country of Colombia has nearly 19,000 expats from the U.S. and over 2,200 expats from Canada and the UK living in Colombia according to International Organization of Migration.
 But a big portion of those expats living in Colombia live in Bogotá and Medellín, the two biggest cities in Colombia.

-In comparison, Manizales has much smaller Expats in Manizales group on Facebook with only 143 members.
+In comparison, Manizales has much smaller Expats in Manizales group on Facebook with less than 150 members.

 In Medellín there are many regularly organized meetups for expats each month.
 While expats in Manizales indicated to me there aren’t many organized meetups for expats.